Answer the Question, Not the Topic

 What Are Your Common Grammar Mistakes?

-After marking thousands of IELTS papers, I can tell you that students tend to make the same mistakes over and over again.
+After marking thousands of IELTS papers, I can tell you that students tend to make the same mistakes repeatedly.

-For more information about this have a look at my article on the top 10 IELTS grammar mistakes.
+For more information about this, look at my article on the top 10 IELTS grammar mistakes.

 Write Slightly Over the Word Limit

-For task 1 you have to write at least 150 words and for task 2 at least 250 words.
-That means if you write 149 words for task 1 you will lose marks.
-It is therefore essential that you write over the word limit.
+For task 1, you have to write at least 150 words, and for task 2, at least 250 words.
+That means you will lose marks if you write 149 words for task 1.
+It is, therefore, essential that you write over the word limit.

-Lots of students also ask if it is better to write over the word limit.
+Many students also ask if writing over the word limit is better.
 The answer is no because you don’t have time and writing more than is required often leads to more grammar mistakes and your ideas becoming irrelevant.
 Try to write about 10-15% over what is required.
-This way you will always go over the word limit, but not lose time or make mistakes.
+This way, you will always exceed the word limit but not lose time or make mistakes.

 Write Clear Topic Sentences

 Topic sentences should be the first sentence you write in each main body paragraph and should tell the reader what the rest of the paragraph is about.
 These really pop out at the examiner and tell them exactly what the whole essay is about.
-They make your essay very clear and easy to read and this will not only make the examiner very happy, but also get you higher marks.
+They make your essay very clear and easy to read, making the examiner very happy and getting you higher marks.